-How Jackson, Mississippi ran out of water
+How Jackson, Mississippi, ran out of water

 Why isn’t there water?

 Thousands of Jackson residents have no running water in their sinks, showers, and toilets, largely due to a lack of water pressure.
-And any water they do have is not safe to drink, according to state health officials, who advised citizens to drink bottled water instead, or to boil tap water for at least one full minute.
+Any water that does trickle out of the tap is not safe for humans or pets to drink, according to state health officials, who advised citizens to drink bottled water instead or to boil tap water for at least one full minute.

+“Do not drink the water from the pipes if you can avoid it,” Gov. Reeves said in a press conference Wednesday afternoon.

 Jackson water is at risk for contamination.
 For safety, disinfect water by bringing it to a rolling boil for at least a minute, and using it when it cools for drinking, cooking, baby formula and brushing teeth.
 For more water safety precautions, see https://t.co/EIQ03u69ks pic.twitter.com/5BTLMgepnY— MS Dept of Health (@msdh) August 30, 2022

-There are two main issues affecting Jackson’s water system, according to the latest reports.
+There are two main issues affecting Jackson’s water system, according to recent reports.

-Days of torrential rain in August flooded Mississippi’s Pearl River and the Ross R. Barnett Reservoir — a 33,000-acre lake that provides water to Jackson.
-Before that water makes it into homes, it passes through the O.B.
-Curtis treatment plant.
+Days of torrential rain in August flooded Mississippi’s Pearl River and the Ross R. Barnett Reservoir, a 33,000-acre lake that provides water to Jackson.
+Before making its way into homes, the water passes through the O.B.
+Curtis treatment plant, which is just north of Jackson.

 Floodwaters often contain large amounts of contaminants from runoff that can be hard to filter and change the water’s chemistry.
 That can, in turn, strain treatment plants and slow down the speed at which treated water fills the city’s water towers, many of which are at extremely low levels.
-Without water in these towers, there’s not much water pressure to feed the city’s system.
+Without water in these towers, there’s not enough pressure to feed the city’s system.

 The other problem has to do with water pumps.
-For weeks now, the main pumps at the O.B.
-Curtis plant — the city’s largest facility — have been out of service and the plant has been relying, instead, on weaker backup pumps.
-Those backup pumps may have malfunctioned and were processing less water.
-There may have also been an issue with water pumps at a smaller plant — J.H.
-Fewell — which prevented this secondary plant from increasing its output to fill some of the gap in water supply.
+For weeks now, the main pumps at the Curtis plant — the city’s largest facility — have been out of service and the plant has been relying instead on weaker backup pumps.
+Those backup pumps may have malfunctioned.
+Other parts of the plant, including motors and water screens (which filter out large objects), are also in need of repair, state officials said Wednesday.

-(There’s been some disagreement among city and state officials about which water pumps have failed.
-This is a developing story; details of the many points of failure are still emerging.)
+There was also an issue with water pumps at the smaller, secondary Fewell plant, which prevented it from increasing output to fill some of the gap in water supply.

+On Wednesday, plant operators in Jackson installed a temporary water pump at O.B.
+Curtis and were working to repair the water pumps at Fewell.
+That should help increase water pressure in the coming days (although there was a setback Wednesday morning).

 A crisis years in the making

-The current water crisis, though devastating, is just one example of how Jackson’s water system, and state legislators, have been failing the city’s majority Black residents.
+The current water crisis, though devastating, is just one example of how Jackson’s water system, and state legislators, have been failing the city’s majority-Black residents.

-Since July, well before the floods and pump failures, the city had been under a boil water notice, after the state Health Department detected levels of turbidity, or cloudiness, that violated state health regulations.
-These kinds of notices are incredibly common in Jackson — health regulators have issued several of them in the last couple of years alone.
-(To be clear, the current situation is more dire than just a boil water notice.
-“Until it is fixed, it means we do not have reliable running water at scale,” Reeves said at a press conference.)
+Since July, well before the floods and pump failures, the city had been under a boil water notice after the state health department detected levels of turbidity, or cloudiness, that violated state health regulations.
+These kinds of notices are incredibly common in Jackson; health regulators have issued several of them in the last couple of years alone.
+(The current situation is more dire than just a boil water notice.
+“Until it is fixed, it means we do not have reliable running water at scale,” Gov. Reeves said at a press conference earlier this week.)

-Meanwhile, in the winter of 2021, a similarly severe water crisis played out, after a winter storm caused pipes and water mains to burst.
+In the winter of 2021, a similarly severe water crisis played out after a winter storm caused pipes and water mains to burst.
 It left tens of thousands of people without water; in some cases, the shortages lasted for a few weeks.

-In other words: Jackson’s water system has been broken for a while.
+In other words, Jackson’s water system has been broken for a while.

 There’s an important and complicated history that led up to this point — Mississippi Today has a great explainer.
 But one key problem is this: The city’s water infrastructure has languished for decades because there isn’t enough tax revenue or state funds to pay for essential upgrades.